Christian Homeschoolers of Marysville Policies

 - The church’s consumable supplies including the telephone, copy machine, paper, pencils, markers, etc. are not for the use of the Co-op.

-- Food, drink, or snacks are allowed only in the Annex building.
+- Food, drink, and snacks are not allowed in the Sanctuary.

 - Only adults and high school students are to be in the kitchen, except during a cooking class.